Molino's description and foliated homogeneity: Molino's description

 \section{Molino's description}

 Consider the notation of Section~\ref{ss: foliated sps} in the rest of the paper.

 \begin{proof}[Proof of Theorem~\ref{mt: Molino}] Most of the properties stated in this theorem were already proved in \cite[Theorem~A]{AlvarezMoreira2016}.
 It only remains to prove the part concerning $H$.
 For this purpose, we have to recall the construction of $G$, $\widehat X_0$, $\widehat\FF_0$ and $\hat\pi_0$.

-Some auxiliary definitions were given first: a space $\widehat T_0$, a proper open continuous surjection $\hat\pi_0:\widehat T_0\to T$ whose fibers are homeomorphic to each other, and a minimal compactly generated pseudogroup $\widehat\HH_0$ on $\widehat T_0$, which is equivalent to a pseudogroup generated by some local left translations on a local group $G$, and such that $\hat\pi_0$ generates a morphism $\widehat\HH_0\to\HH$.
-For this construction, we can assume that $X$ satisfies the conditions of equicontinuity and strong quasi-analyticity with the same set $S$, and that $\ol\HH$ satisfies the conditions of equicontinuity and strong quasi-analyticity with the induced set $\ol S$.
-Let $\ol S_{\text{\rm c-o}}$ be the space $\ol S$ with the restriction of the compact-open topology on the set of {\em paro\/} maps $T\rightarrowtail T$ \cite{Abd-AllahBrown1980}.
+We can assume that $X$ satisfies the conditions of equicontinuity and strong quasi-analyticity with the same set $S$, and that $\ol\HH$ satisfies the conditions of equicontinuity and strong quasi-analyticity with the induced set $\ol S$.
+Let $\ol S_{\text{\rm c-o}}$ be the space $\ol S$ with the restriction of the compact-open topology on the set of partial maps $T\rightarrowtail T$ with open domain \cite{Abd-AllahBrown1980}.
 Consider the subspace